angelacaq/FBUProj2/README.md

 ## Notes

-**TODO**
-- Include refresh and loading state on CollectionView screen

 **ISSUES**
 - Strange bug on emulator with the pull to refresh, but doesn't seem present on an actual device